fedora-infra/pkgdb2/doc/groups.rst

 * Group should have ``watchbugzilla`` permissions to allow group to be notified about bugzilla issues associated with the package.
 * Optionally, the group can become PoC of the package.
 This effectively results only in change of default assignee in bugzilla, nothing else.
-Keep in mind, that this does not replace ``watchbugzilla`` bugzilla presmissions, since the default assignee is not in CC list of the ticket by default and therefore once the assignee in bugzilla was changed, the the group would not be notified about the changes in bugzilla ticket anymore.